Houston Assault Attorney

 Assault Attorney With 38 Years of Experience

 Are you looking for an experienced Houston assault attorney to help you defend assault and aggravated assault charges?
-With over 38 years of experience, assault defense attorneys John P. Keirnan and Michael Mercer provide aggressive criminal defense for all assault charges, including assault family violence, assault bodily injury, aggravated assault charges and sexual assault charges.
+With over 38 years of experience, assault defense attorneys John P. Keirnan and Michael Mercer provide aggressive criminal defense for all assault charges, including family violence charges, assault bodily injury, aggravated assault charges and sexual assault charges.
 We protect our clients from false allegations and work closely with them to make sure their side of the story is heard.

 The accused in an assault case rarely gets the chance to tell their side of the story before being arrested, leaving the police officer to do his own storytelling.
 Houston assault attorney John Keirnan is not intimidated by the police.
 He works side by side with each client to make sure that their side of the story is heard.
 Discuss your assault or aggravated assault charge with an experienced Houston assault defense attorney.
 Call 713-236-9700 for a free consultation.